JuliMnt/Challlenge-Big-Box-2021-Montenegro/README.md

 Welcome to Julián Montenegro Bigbox's Challenge 2021.
 The following will contain the answer for Bog Box challenge, made by Julián Montenegro DNI 34953786.

+This application is hosted in Netlify at: https://loving-albattani-721d8d.netlify.app/
 ---

 ### Project setup